kfaizan0496/SQL-GithubNotes/readme.md

 ```

-- Ques : Select all customers that which have the 2nd last letter "a"
+- Ques : Select all customers name  which have the 2nd last letter "a"
 ```sql
 SELECT * FROM Customers
 WHERE CustomerName LIKE '%a_';